The UK Waste Management Top 20 Companies are listed below with the latest published data ( 2019/2020) Revenues are given in £ millions GBP.

 Today the business is valued at over £1.5 billion, with recent acquisitions and growth focused on expanding the company's recycling and energy from waste capacity.
 Viridor was awarded the Greater Manchester Waste PFI contract, the largest waste and renewable energy contract in the UK. via Viridor – Wikipedia

 5. FCC Environment

-Archive Article: UK Waste Management Top 20 Companies
+The following is our Archive Article first published in 2007: UK Waste Management Top 20 Companies

 Do give the Waster feedback about these UK Waste Management Top 20 Companies if you think we have it wrong!
 Just click on the “Comments” link below and tell us what you think.

-All our UK Waste Management Top 20 Companies are ranked based upon Statista data, refer to Statista for sources and verification.
+All our UK Waste Management Top 20 Companies are ranked based upon Official Company Tax Records as filed at Companies House UK, Stock Exchange Records or other sources.
+Statista data is shown on the chart, refer to Statista for sources and verification.